James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Interesting Facts About German Shepherds

-German Shepherds are purpose-driven dogs and need a regular outlet for energy.
+- German Shepherds are purpose-driven dogs and need a regular outlet for their energy.

-They can become over-protective of family/bonded “pack”, which can lead to strong territorial instincts.
+- They can become over-protective of their family/bonded “pack,” which can lead to strong territorial instincts.

-While most associate the breed with police dogs, they were also used as messenger dogs and guard dogs during World War 2.
+- While most associate the breed with police dogs, they were also used as messenger dogs and guard dogs during World War II.

-German Shepherds may scare more easily than other types of dogs, but are superior when displaying defensive behavior.
+- German Shepherds may scare more easily than other types of dogs, but they are superior when displaying defensive behavior.

-Most German Shepherds used by police are renown for their scent work and ability to detect explosives, narcotics, aid in search and rescue efforts, and much more.
+- Most German Shepherds used by police are renowned for their scent work, ability to detect explosives and narcotics, and aid in search and rescue efforts.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 © 2018 James Livingood